-EL ODIO DE UN PAIS- THE HATE OF A COUNTRY (Funded by the Jermone Foundation, new play commission in the Alternate Vision series by Pangea World Theatre, Minneapolis.
-Directed by Vanessa Mercado Taylor Works in progress staged reading).
+EL ODIO DE UN PAIS- THE HATE OF A COUNTRY (Development of the piece supported by Chelsea Factory, NYC, directed by Gineiris Garcia, works in progress staged reading.
+And funded by the Jermone Foundation, new play commission in the Alternate Vision series by Pangea World Theatre, Minneapolis.)

 (Excerpt performance at New Theatre, Miami One-Acts Festival).

-Rape culture becomes personal Costa Rican mythology: A missing arm in the sugar cane fields, a mother and daughter climb the mango tree of dangerous memories in the jungle, Imprisoned men swear their innocence to the Crimen de Colima.
-An autobiographical and biographical series of one –acts that explore the mainstream history of Costa Rica from the perspective of family lineage.
+EL ODIO DE UN PAIS/ The Hate of a Country, examines the conditions of women through the dramatization of violence contrasted with the actions of healing and solidarity within female communities.
+Rape culture becomes personal Costa Rican mythology: A missing arm in the sugar cane fields, a mother and daughter climb the mango tree of dangerous memories in the jungle, imprisoned men swear their innocence to the Crimen de Colima.
+An autobiographical and biographical series of scenes that explore the mainstream history of Costa Rica from the perspective of family lineage.
+This play challenges the male and colonial gaze by revealing the destructive impact of oppression on the individual, positioned as a metonym for Costa Rica itself.

 MADRE (aside) That’s good. (to daughter) Now you know what my childhood was like.
 Putting your lips round a mango pit sucking as hard as you could for life.